 Our Davis Vantage Pro weather station has been set up in a field at Hawthorne Valley Farm since 2010.
 In its prime, it can record rainfall, wind speed and direction, temperature, humidity, barometric pressure and solar radiation.

 CURRENT AND RECENT WEATHER STATION DATA:

-- The station is part of the Weather Underground, and you can view its details at this link or by clicking on the above live summary.
+- The station is part of the Weather Underground, and you can view its details at this link.
 Current data plus various historical spans can be viewed.
 Please note that data only go back to Oct 2016, when this station was subscribed to Weather Underground.
 You can also view the data through their Weather Underground, Storm and WunderStation apps, these are all available through the apple app store and the first two can also downloaded for android.
 Our station name in Weather Underground is "Hawthorne Valley Farm"; its code is KNYGHENT9.

-- Current Data also be viewed via our 24hr live feed from WeatherLink.
-Our station name in Weatherlink is "hvf".
+- Current Data can also be viewed via our 24hr live feed from WeatherLink (visible at the top of the page).
 They also have a handy free app for viewing the data from an android or apple device.
 Aside from current informaton, basic historical information is also available through the interfaces by tapping the bar at the bottom of the app's screen.

 LONG-TERM HISTORICAL WEATHER STATION DATA:

 - The following tabular summaries are also available: previous week, current month, previous month, year-to-date, and annual summaries for 2017, 2016, 2015, 2014, 2013, 2012, 2011, and 2010.